awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 **Support for downloading playbooks from GitHub**

 The `AWS-ApplyAnsiblePlaybooks` document uses the `aws:downloadContent` plugin to download playbook files\.
 Files can be stored in GitHub in a single file or as a combined set of playbook files\.
-To download content from GitHub, you must specify information about your GitHub repository in JSON format\.
+To download content from GitHub, specify information about your GitHub repository in JSON format\.
 Here is an example\.

 ```
 {